Part A and Part B

 On rare occasions, you may be required to pay an additional 15% in excess charges if your state gives permission and a doctor chooses to charge the extra fee.

 When you turn 65 or otherwise become eligible for Medicare, you’ll have your Initial Enrollment Period (IEP).
 Your IEP begins three months before and ends three months after the month of your 65th birthday (a seven month window).
 If you have employer or plan-sponsored coverage when you first become eligible, you won’t need to enroll until you retire or otherwise lose the coverage.

 Part B Late Enrollment Penalty

-If you don’t sign up for Part B when you’re first eligible, you may be faced with a late enrollment penalty — your premium may increase by 10% for every full 12-month period you were eligible but didn’t enroll.
+If you don’t sign up for Part B when you’re first eligible, you may be faced with a late enrollment penalty — your premium may increase by 10% for every full 12-month period you were eligible for but didn’t enroll.
 There’s a common exception to this.

 If you’re still working at age 65 and covered by your employer’s health insurance, then in most cases you don’t need to sign up for Part B yet.
 Once you stop working, you’ll have a special enrollment period of eight months after your employment ends in which to sign up for Part B.